Jewish Edinburgh Now

 The Edinburgh Hebrew Congregation is the home of the city’s Orthodox synagogue.
 The beautiful synagogue was built in 1932 to accommodate over 1000 members and reconstructed in 1980 to seat 500.
 While the membership is much smaller now the community remains vibrant, organising services and events throughout the year.
 Regular services are held on Friday evening, Saturday morning, and Sunday morning.
 Weekday services can be arranged for Yahrzeits.
-There is also Cheder on Sunday mornings.
-There is a mikvah on the synagogue site for the use of members and visitors.
+There is a Cheder on Sunday mornings.
+We have a mikveh on the synagogue site for the use of members and visitors.

-Edinburgh Hebrew Congregation also runs a Lunch Club for senior citizens held in the Community Centre every Thursday.
+Edinburgh Hebrew Congregation also runs a Lunch Club for its senior citizens in the Community Centre once a week.

 Social and Cultural life

 The Jewish Literary Society, which was established over 125 years ago, continues to flourish, running a season of talks every year.
 During the Edinburgh Festival the synagogue also runs a Festival Open Day welcoming performers and visitors to the City, and a “pop – up” kosher diner.
-Shabbat and Festivals are celebrated with events such as special kiddushim, Seudahs, lunches, a communal Seder, and Friday night dinners.
-The Community Centre Committee hold a variety of events – an annual quiz, a Burns Supper, film nights, pre-Yom Tov coffee mornings, picnic walks in the surrounding countryside and an annual Chanukah Dinner.
+Shabbat and Festivals are celebrated with events such as kiddushim, Friday night dinners, Shabbat lunches, seudahs, and a communal Seder.
+The Community Centre Committee hold a variety of events – an annual quiz, a Burns Supper, film nights, pre-Yom Tov coffee mornings, picnic walks in the surrounding countryside and a Chanukah Dinner.
 And if you want to learn or improve your Yiddish there’s a friendly weekly class held for most of the year.

-Many fine cultural events are organised by the Edinburgh Jewish Cultural Centre
+Many fine cultural events are also organised by the recently founded Edinburgh Jewish Cultural Centre.